VemAiensi/College-course-directory/1/1_2/README.md

 Even with the difficulties of courses we had, knowing that I'm not alone in the fight made me feel strong.
 I really couldn't do it without my friends.
 As Sora's quote from kingdom hearts, yeah I'm a kingdom hearts fan, _"My Friends Are my Power!"_ and it truly is.

-> I hope I can say it sometime again with the same people I'm referring to here.
+_I hope I can say it once again with the same people I'm referring to here_